 So why is it still a rumour floating around?

 Dale and the Moonchild

-THE theory has cropped up a number of places, all seemingly independent of one another.
+The theory has cropped up a number of places, all seemingly independent of one another.
 An innocuous question on a reddit forum with five replies, that are all saying essentially nothing.
-A lone, ignored reference here or there on tumblr…
+A lone, ignored reference here or there on Tumblr…

 I think that, ultimately, most people who are deep enough into the fandom to have read The Secret History are probably not versed enough in the occult to have picked out the reference as being anything more significant than a passing detail included to amp up the content.
-That or, they just haven’t read the right mix of other TWIN PEAKS tie in material.
+That or, they just haven’t read the right mix of other Twin Peaks tie in material.

-Recently, I was a guest on the Bickering Peaks podcast for a special episode focusing on a book written by Scott Frost (Son of co-creator Mark), The Autobiography of Special Agent Dale Bartholomew Cooper: My Life My Tapes.
+Recently, I was a guest on the Bickering Peaks podcast for a special episode focusing on a book written by Scott Frost (brother of co-creator Mark), The Autobiography of Special Agent Dale Bartholomew Cooper: My Life My Tapes.
 I’d read the book once before, shortly after having watched the show for the first time almost four years ago now.
 When rereading the book in a post-Secret History world, there were things which I had passed over the first, or accepted as simply part of the narrative, that were now glaringly obvious signposts:

 - Dale has an uncle named Al who is a Magician and who taught him sleight of hand

 - Everyone Dale loves dies, is hurt or leaves him in some awful way (Supported in the television show with Caroline’s death)